 Prank-happy teens ‘Mary Clancy’ (Hayley) and ‘Rachel Devery’ (June Harding) spend three years in St. Francis Academy, a Catholic boarding school for girls.
 Under the stern but fair tutelage of the Mother Superior (Roz) and a kindly gaggle of nuns, the two make enough mischief for a regiment.
 Predictably, they learn a few life lessons and eventually come to their senses.

-As the Vietnam War kicked into gear, demonstrations and riots increased, and with a goodly share of the young folk beginning to “Turn on, tune, drop out”, a slice of square pie like this seemed reassuring dessert for a morals-buffeted audience.
+As the Vietnam War kicked into gear, demonstrations and riots increased, and with a goodly share of the young folk beginning to “Turn on, tune in, drop out”, a slice of square pie like this seemed reassuring dessert for a morals-buffeted audience.
 Enough families hauled in their kids to see something “clean” so that the modest $2,000,000 fluff grossed $10,200,000.
 The grosses called forth a sequel two years later, but Where Angels Go, Trouble Follows didn’t sell nearly as well, bringing Roz and several of the nunsters back with Stella Stevens as a hip addition.
 Stella Stevens?–as a…nun? *

 The aching screenplay was written by Blanche Hanalis, from Jane Trahey’s memoir “Life with Mother Superior” and was directed by Ida Lupino, the last of her feature films, and a country mile away her hard-boiled noir items of the 50s.
 It’s…proficient.
 With no disparagement to the quicksilver Mills and adept Harding (a Tony winner in her sole film part), the poor scripting jogs recall of a really sharp and winning portrait of two rambunctious teenage girls done two years earlier in the excellent The World Of Henry Orient.